farisachugthai/viconf/.config/nvim/annotations.md

 From: <https://github.com/rafi/vim-config/blob/master/config/terminal.vim#L39>

 Typically don't like working with escape sequences.
-Gotta admit that's a lot smarter than what i'd come up with.
+Gotta admit that's a lot smarter than what I'd come up with.

 " Environment: {{{ 2